Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

 However, it might return 0 or -1 for certain codecs or corrupted files.
-It also heavily relied on the metadata of the video which means if the metadata is incorrect, the final output will be incorrect so it provides moderate accuracy which may not be suitable for highly secure applications.
+It also heavily relies on the video’s metadata, which means that if the metadata is incorrect, the final output will be incorrect.

-The time complexity is O(1) and the space complexity is also O(1) because it does not have to iterate each frame for counting and requires less memory usage.
+The time complexity is O(1) and the space complexity is also O(1) because it does not have to iterate over each frame for counting and requires less memory usage.

 Method 2: Manual Frame Counting with OpenCV